Non-Gaussian diffusion near surfaces

-The goal of the present Letter is to quantitatively address a model of Fickian yet non-Gaussian process by studying a tracer particle diffusing near a hard wall.
-In particular, we provide an exact theoretical calculation, which we verify experimentally and numerically, of the fourth cumulant of the displacement along the walls, which quantifies non-Gaussianity at all times.
-Indeed, due to hydrodynamic interactions, the local diffusivity in the direction parallel to the wall depends on the distance to the wall which itself fluctuates due to diffusion perpendicular to the wall.
-This generates the diffusing diffusivity mechanism.
-Note that a similar situation was previously considered in an experimental work ~\cite{matse2017test} which however focused on the motion perpendicular to the wall: in this case, the non-Gaussian behavior due to diffusing diffusivity can be observed only at small times, since at long times the presence of an interaction potential with the wall induces non-Gaussian displacements - even for uniform diffusivity.
-Here, we concentrate on the motion parallel to the wall which is a genuine realization of diffusing diffusivity at all times.
-Specifically, our theoretical analysis identifies a link with standard Taylor dispersion, due to an imposed flow, and the diffusing diffusivity mechanism studied here.
-We also predict that fourth moment takes an explicit and simple form for narrow channels.
-Beyond the interest of our study as an explicit example of non-Gaussian yet Brownian motion, the characterization of the fourth cumulant is of interest to the recurrent problem of inferring map forces and local transport coefficients in heterogeneous environments \cite{serov2020statistical,frishman2020learning} and at the vicinity of surfaces \cite{lavaud2021stochastic}.
+In this Letter, we study the non-Gaussian diffusive motion of a colloidal particle near a hard wall.
+Hydrodynamic interactions at walls strongly modify the stochastic motion of neighboring objects \cite{felderhof2005effect,elgeti2015physics,jeney2008anisotropic,huang2015effect,choudhury2017active,hertlein2008direct,helden2015direct}.
+The local diffusivity parallel to the wall depends on the distance to the wall which itself fluctuates due to diffusion perpendicular to the wall, thus generating the diffusing-diffusivity mechanism.
+Note that a similar situation was previously considered in Ref.~\cite{matse2017test}, but that study mainly focused on the motion perpendicular to the wall: in this case, the non-Gaussian behavior due to diffusing diffusivity can be observed only at small times, since at long times the presence of an interaction potential with the wall induces non-Gaussian displacements -- even for uniform diffusivity.
+Furthermore, the non-Gaussianity of the motion in the parallel direction could not be resolved in Ref~\cite{matse2017test}.
+Here, we focus on the motion parallel to the wall which is a genuine realization of diffusing diffusivity at all times.
+Our theoretical analysis identifies a formal link with Taylor dispersion.
+In particular, we provide a calculation, that we verify experimentally and numerically, of the fourth cumulant of the displacement along the walls, which quantifies non-Gaussianity at all times.
+We also show that the tails of the PDF are Gaussian rather than exponential.

-\textit{Physical model. } We consider a system where a Brownian particle of radius $a$ is confined between two walls separated by a distance $2H_{\text{p}}$, as shown in Fig. \ref{fig.shema}.
-The particle diffuses along the channel (\textit{i.e.}~the $x$-axis) and perpendicularly to it (\textit{i.e.}~the $z$-axis) with respective height-dependent diffusion coefficients $D_{\parallel}(z)$ and $ D_{\perp}(z)$.
-The particle is subject to a potential $V(z)$, and the probability density $p(z,t)$ about $z$ at time $t$ thus obeys the Fokker-Planck equation $\partial_t p = -\mathcal{H} p(z,t) $, where
+\textit{Physical model. } We consider a Brownian particle of radius $a$ that is confined between two walls separated by a distance $2H_{\text{p}}$, as shown in Fig. \ref{fig.shema}.
+The particle diffuses along the channel (\textit{i.e.}~the $x$-axis) and perpendicularly to it (\textit{i.e.}~the $z$-axis) with respective height-dependent diffusion coefficients $D_{\parallel}(z)$ and $ D_{\perp}(z)$, and is subject to a potential $V(z)$.
+The probability density $p(z,t)$ about $z$ at time $t$ thus obeys the Fokker-Planck equation $\partial_t p = -\mathcal{H} p(z,t) $, where